How to prepare for and recover from hurricanes

 As soon as you are able to return to your home, check for any damage.
 Walk through the house room by room, taking photos of any issues you notice.
 That way, you'll be prepared to file any necessary insurance claims and begin repairs.

 #25.
 Report any losses as soon as possible

 If your home has been damaged in the storm, you should notify your insurance company immediately.
 Provide a general description of the damage, as well as any photographs you took of the losses.

 You may also like: States with the most hailstorms

 #26.
 Prevent further damage to your property

 Even if the worst of the storm has passed, lingering weather can still prove problematic.
-Once it’s safe to return to your property, take steps to prevent even more damage.
+Once it's safe to return to your property, take steps to prevent further damage.
 If falling trees punctured your roof, cover any holes with a tarp to keep out rainwater.
 If your windows have been blown out, tape plastic sheeting over the opening.
-Since most insurance doesn’t cover damage sustained after the storm, this step could be crucial.
+Since most insurance doesn't cover damage sustained after the storm, this step could be crucial.